YorkshireKev/kevssite.com-jekyll-version/_posts/2014-07-07-acer-aspire-s3-ultrabook-and-ubuntu-14-04.md

   - laptop
   - ubuntu
 ---
-So, we're a Linux users; We appreciate the power and flexibility of open source and we like that our development PC runs the same software as our servers.
+Like most Linux users, I appreciate the power and flexibility of open source and like that my development PC runs the same software as my servers.
 While building a desktop PC and installing Ubuntu on it is great n' all, I wanted my next Linux desktop to be a little more portable.
 Coding in the garden anyone? yes please!

 Now, I really like the look of Apple's macbook air.
 But apple's wonder machine is out of my budget and I'd also have had to switch from Linux to MacOX.